Can I get a credit card with poor credit?

 - Not registered on the electoral roll

-- Average UK household debt (excluding mortgages) was £7,891
+- Average UK consumer credit debt per household was £7,370

 As Britain’s economy has struggled, the potential for debts to turn into a bad credit history has increased.
-Credit Action found for the year ending in April 2012 that:
+The Money Charity found that:

-- The Citizens Advice Bureau in England and Wales dealt with 8,551 new debt problems every working day
+- The Citizens Advice Bureaux in England and Wales dealt with 3,473 new debt problems every working day during April 2017.

-Unfortunately as a result of these developments more people suffer from bad credit, really bad credit or a very bad credit history.
-If you are looking to rebuild credit, Vanquis may be able to help even if other credit card providers have refused your application.
+Unfortunately, as a result of these developments, more people suffer from bad credit, or a bad credit history.
+If you are looking to rebuild your credit, Vanquis may be able to help, even if other credit card providers have refused your application in the past.

 Unfortunately, many people do not realise the importance of a good credit history until it is too late with the consequence that they are turned down for loans, mortgages and credit cards or not offered better terms.

-- Carrying out a credit check with a Credit Rating agency to understand your credit position
+- Carrying out a credit check with a Credit Reference Agency to understand your credit position.